Feedback Loops Are the Only Truth

 And because of that, patterns do not lie.

-So if you want to know the truth, stop asking what you meant.
+So if you want the truth, stop asking what you meant.

 Ask what happened.